To new students enrolling in Japanese language courses for the first time

 -A Dictionary of Intermediate Japanese Grammar (The Japan Times) by S.Makino and M.Tsutsui

 All students will meet for plenary lectures every Monday.
 Monday lectures focus on new sentence patterns and expressions introduced in the textbook/coursebook followed by tutorials on Tuesdays and Thursdays in which practice for new grammatical items and writing/speaking exercises take place.
-Lessons 8, 9, and 10 of the textbook followed by the coursebook materials will be covered in this course.
+Lessons 6-10 of the textbook will be covered in this course.
 Friday tutorials focus on reading using authentic materials in order to develop rapid as well as intensive reading skills.

 As with other 15-point courses, the University of Auckland’s expectation is that students spend 10 hours per week on this course.
 You should manage your academic workload and other commitments accordingly.
 Students attend two one-hour lectures and two one-hour tutorials each week.
 This leaves 6 hours per week outside the classroom to study for this course including assignments and the exam.